 - The Go Media Marketplace will bring up to 150 journalists to Winnipeg for two days this August.

 Overall, summit participants agreed that Manitoba’s new “Canada’s Heart Beats” tourism brand has created outstanding marketing opportunities.
-They said the challenge now is to make the most of the new brand as we reach out to U.S. and overseas travelers.
+They said the challenge now is to make the most of the new brand as we reach out to U.S. and overseas travellers.

 The five-hour discussion was facilitated and recorded by Probe Research.
 Read Probe’s full report.